 Most insurance policies exclude claims involving theft by deception.

 However, we sometimes decide the insurer has applied the definition of deception too strictly.
-For example, if the person stealing a car used violence, we might say that doesn’t count as deception as it’s more like car-jacking.
+For example, if the person stealing a car used violence or took a small window of opportunity to steal a vehicle, we might say that doesn’t count as deception as it’s more like car-jacking.